-Generali Belgium is established in Belgium since 1901 and is a composite undertaking part of the Generali Group, one of the insurance leaders in Europe.
+Generali Belgium established in Belgium since 1901 was a composite undertaking part of the Generali Group, one of the insurance leaders in Europe.
 Generali Belgium is providing solutions to retail and corporate clients through a broad network of independent brokers with a focus on Unit Linked, Non-Life and Protection products.